mtlynch/mtlynch.io/_posts/2019-07-15-hiring-content-writers.md

 If you need a dirt cheap writer to churn out content for your spam blog, this guide isn't for you.
 Similarly, if you're a Fortune 500 company who can blow $50k on a writing project without noticing, most of the strategies I describe won't apply.

-## What's a content writer?
+## What is a content writer?

-One of the critical parts of hiring a content writer is knowing what a content writer is.
-Content writers write pieces that inform or entertain your readers (think articles, blog posts, and ebooks).
+Content writers write pieces that inform or entertain your readers.
+Think articles, blog posts, and ebooks.
 They differ from *copywriters* in that copywriters write text that compels the user to perform some action, such as buy a product or subscribe to an email list.
 And if you're looking for someone to write technical documentation or a whitepaper, you'd likely do better to hire a *technical writer*, not a content writer.

 ## The fundamental principle of hiring talented people